PieterjanRobbe/QMC.jl/README.md

 ```julia
 push!(LOAD_PATH,"/Path/to/QMC")
 ```
-where `/Path/to/QMC` is the path to your QMC package, usually this is `./.julia/v0.4/QMC`.
+where `/Path/to/QMC` is the path to your QMC package, usually this is `./.julia/v0.X/QMC`, with `X` your Julia version number.

 ## Usage